rikumat/NNLite/NNLite/nn/linear.md

 $$ \frac{\partial E}{\partial W_{ij}} = (X^T{\nabla}_{Z}E)_{ij} \ and \ {\nabla}_{W}E = X^T{\nabla}_{Z}E $$

 To be able to calculate this gradient during backward pass, we store the input X as a class attribute.
 The gradient ${\nabla}_{Z}E$ will be provided separately by the subsequent function, whether it be the next layer, activation function, or the loss function.

+## Backward pass
+After forwarding the output and saving the inputs of the current batch, the next step is to calculate the gradient of the loss with respect to the layer's weights.
+The backward method takes as an argument the gradient ${\nabla}_{Z}E$ and calculates the gradient of the weights with the formula derived above.
+The gradient is then saved as a class attribute for further use by an optimizer.